amraboelela/myos.frameworks/README.md

 ##myos.frameworks

-Frameworks for myOS applications in Android environment, using Objective-C, based on GNUstep, Chameleon and Cocotron frameworks.
+Frameworks for myOS applications in Ubuntu or Android environment, using Objective-C, based on GNUstep, Chameleon and Cocotron frameworks.

 * Depends on:
   * [myos.sdk](https://github.com/amraboelela/myos.sdk)